fauxtix/PropertyManagerFL/README.md

 ## Licença

-O código fonte do site está licenciado sob a licença MIT, que pode ser encontrada no ficheiro MIT-LICENSE.txt.
+O código fonte do site está licenciado sob a licença MIT, que pode ser encontrada no ficheiro [MIT-LICENSE.txt].

 ## 📞 Contacto